What is Zooplankton?

-Plankton are largely at the mercy of the ocean’s currents, winds and waves, and don’t have much (if any) mobility.
-Zooplankton are either too small to compete against the currents in the ocean, or are large (as in the case of many jellyfish), but have relatively weak propulsion systems.
+Plankton are largely at the mercy of the ocean’s currents, winds and waves and don’t have much (if any) mobility.
+Zooplankton are either too small to compete against the ocean currents or large (like many jellyfish) but have relatively weak propulsion systems.
 The word plankton comes from the Greek word planktos meaning “wanderer” or “driter.”
-The word zooplankton incorporates the Greek word zoion, for “animal.”
+The word zooplankton incorporates the Greek word zoion, for “animal.

 Species of Zooplankton

 Types of Zooplankton

 Zooplankton may be classified according to their size or by the length of time they are planktonic (largely immobile).
 Some terms that are used to refer to plankton include:

 - Microplankton: organisms that are 2-20 µm in size, including some copepods and other zooplankton.